Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step1.md

       >**NOTE:** Set the DDR memory parameters according to the DDR on your board.

-   - Also, double-click the external port `sys_clk0_0`, and change the value of Frequency to **200**M HZ beacuse the 200M HZ is provided for DDR4 on a VCK190 board.
+   - Also, double-click the external port `sys_clk0_0`, and change the value of Frequency to **200**M HZ because the 200M HZ is provided for DDR4 on a VCK190 board.

       Now you have configured the PS side peripherals and DDR-related parameters.
 But the external DDR port connection is not set.
 Therefore, you will add the DDR constraint file to set the DDR PIN placement.